gtd/jquery-rails/README.md

 This gem adds a single generator to Rails 3, jquery:install.
 Running the generator will remove any Prototype JS files you may happen to have, fetch jQuery and the jQuery-ujs driver for Rails, and (optionally) fetch jQuery UI.

 The gem will also hook into the Rails configuration process, removing Prototype and adding jQuery to the javascript files included by the `javascript_include_tag(:defaults)` call.
-While the plugin downloads minified and un-minified versions of jQuery and jQuery UI, only the minified versions are included in :default.
+The plugin downloads minified and non-minified versions of jQuery and jQuery UI, but only one or the other will be added to `:defaults` depending on whether the environment is production or not.

 ### Installation